FFXIV - Upgrade to Full Game

 There’s a few important things you need to know before buying the game.

-- Be sure to purchase from the correct region, as shown on your Square Enix account.
+- Purchase from the correct region, as shown on your Square Enix account.
 (MogStation) You cannot use codes from other regions.

 - Windows and Mac versions are different from Steam versions.
 You can switch from Windows/Mac to Steam if you choose to, simply by buying from the Steam Store.
 However, Steam Free Trial accounts must upgrade with a Steam registration code only.